k-omura/truetype_Arduino/README.md

 - Align text to the right.
 - Mono display: Text indication is not independent.
   - Because it writes directly to the display, it will erase the display nearby due to its structure.
 It can be solved by passing through a buffer.
-- Mono display: Noises rarely occur at the bottom of letters.
+- Mono display: Support Landscape only

 # Supported display
 - Full color